-Deferred inflows of resources represent an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources represents a consumption of net assets that applies to future periods; and therefore, will not be recognized as an inflow of resources (revenue) until that time.
 Unavailable revenues, and amounts related to the multiple-employer, cost-sharing defined benefit pension plan are reported as deferred inflows of resources.